pmdamora/portfolio/src/content/trips/the-long-trail/daytwo.md

 ---

-#### **13.3 miles (13.3 total)**
+#### **14.7 miles (28.0 total)**

-I started off at around 9 AM at the Pine Cobble trail head.
-I made pretty good time up the trail -- the view from Pine Cobble was fantastic -- and I was at the Long Trail trail head by 11 AM.
-I ended up forgetting to bring toilet paper, so all I had was a couple of tissues I got from my dad's car.
-We're about to get a little graphic here, but I would have probably been okay, though unfortunately I was super sick to my stomach all day, and ended using all of the tissues as toilet paper today.
-I guess I'll get to try using natural toilet paper until I get to Manchester Center.

-I met some really cool people today, and was lucky enough to experience my first trail magic.
-The trail angel was super cool; he just finished the AT (in four months!) and is starting the PCT SOBO next week.
-I got to Congdon shelter a bit before 6 and I'm gonna hang here for the night.
-Only 13.3 miles for the day, but I guess I'm in no rush.
+Double trail magic day!
+I left Congdon shelter at around 7 AM and I hiked most of the way to Rt.
+9 with Alex and Taylor (whom I had met the night before).
+There was an awesome gentleman with trail magic in the Rt.
+9 parking lot, which was awesome.
+Then, just a couple hundred feet after that trail head, there was more trail magic!

+When we got to Hell Hollow Brook, we caught up to Chaser and met a girl named Sixteen who was actually swimming in the water.
+A bunch of us gathered and ate lunch there, before I left with Chaser to head towards Glastenbury.

+I got to Goddard shelter at around 4:30, and waited for Rob, Alex, and Taylor for about an hour before heading to the Glastenbury fire tower, where we're going to stay the night.
+The view from the top of the tower is absolutely fantastic!
+14.7 miles today.